LarsBehrenberg/IA-prototype/content/posts/paul-signac-biography.md

       The autodidactic artist opened up a new wave of highly expressive, colour-centred art utilising bright and harmonious colours.
 In doing so, he was able to create a visual vocabulary that was more about enjoyment than rigorous academic practice and this was a crucial beginning for the avant-garde art to come.
     sideGalleryImages:
-      - /assets/paul-signac-by-georges-seurat-in-1890.jpg
+      - imageUrl: /assets/paul-signac-by-georges-seurat-in-1890.jpg
-      - /assets/paul-signac-in-1923.jpg
+      - imageUrl: /assets/paul-signac-in-1923.jpg
-      - /assets/paul-signac-grave-in-paris.jpg
+      - imageUrl: /assets/paul-signac-grave-in-paris.jpg
 ---
 ### One of the principle Neo-Impressionists, Paul Signac worked alongside Georges Seurat to develop a new form of expression, combining the Impressionist technique with scientific accuracy and colour theory.